pyside/pyside2-setup/doc/typesystem_arguments.rst

     following values:

         * add: increments the argument reference counter.
+        * add-all: increments the reference counter for each item in a collection.
         * remove: decrements the argument reference counter.
+        * set: will assign the argument to the variable containing the reference.
         * ignore: does nothing with the argument reference counter (sounds worthless, but could be used in situations where the reference counter increase is mandatory